-Clarification: Develops mastery in the use of the processes, tools, and techniques for various art media.
+Clarification: Practice using the processes, tools, and techniques for various art media to develop competence and dexterity.

-Performance Level Descriptor: To demonstrate proficiency, students will utilize the processes, tools, and techniques for various art media.
+Performance Level Descriptor: To demonstrate proficiency, students will utilize the processes, tools, and techniques for various art media to develop competence and dexterity.